-115 See current section 56 InsolvenzOrdnung in Germany.
+117 See current section 56 InsolvenzOrdnung in Germany.

-- c.
-Prior or existing relationships with a competitor of the debtor - 80.
-These relationships may not only be present but also may have taken place some time ago (during the 2, 3 or 5 previous years prior to the opening of the insolvency proceedings). - 81.
-These circumstances have implications both with regard to the acceptance of appointments and regarding the termination of the IOHs engagement.
-Most countries impose an obligation to disclose existing or potential conflicts of interest. - 82.
-Where an issue of potential conflict might still arise, it might be addressed in several ways, depending on the nature of the potential conflict: - a.
+- a.
 If the conflict is permanent, the normal solution should be not to appoint the person or, if the situation arose after appointment, the person should be removed.
-An alternative solution which is present within the scope of the survey is the disclosure to all parties of prior or continuing relationships which might give rise to the risk or appearance of conflict, followed by the approval of the appointment in the knowledge of such relationships.116 - b.
-If the conflict refers only to a specific situation, it can be tackled by the appointment of one or more "special" IOHs to deal with those aspects of the insolvency where there might be seen to be the risk or appearance of conflict.
-This may be the best solution in the case of conflicting duties: when one and the same insolvency representative is appointed in two or more procedures and the correct exercise of the duty as insolvency representative in one of them would prejudice the interests defended in the other proceedings.
+An alternative solution which is present within the scope of the survey is the disclosure to all parties of prior or continuing relationships which might give rise to the risk or appearance of conflict, followed by the approval of the appointment in the knowledge of such relationships.118 - b.
+If the conflict refers only to a specific situation, it can be tackled by the appointment of one or more "special" IOHs to deal with those aspects of the insolvency where there might be seen to be the risk or appearance of conflict.119 This may be the best solution in the case of conflicting duties: when one and the same insolvency representative is appointed in two or more procedures and the correct exercise of the duty as insolvency representative in one of them would prejudice the interests defended in the other proceedings.
 This is particularly the case in the insolvency of enterprise groups. - 83.
 A further issue to be addressed might be whether, in the countries where legal entities can be appointed as IOHs, the same regime of incompatibilities and impediments in order to ensure independence apply.
 Additionally, it would be interesting to determine whether the incompatibilities and impediments do apply (a) to the legal entity appointed as IOH, (b) to the natural person that represents said legal entity, or (c) to both.